TheEquidistantProject/MachineLearningSuite/README.md

 ### Stable Matching Problem

 The process of pairing articles based on their content can be analogously related to the **Stable Matching Problem** in the field of mathematics and computer science.
 In the Stable Matching Problem, entities from two groups are paired in a way that there are no pairs of entities that both prefer each other over their current partners.
 Similarly, in our project, we aim to pair articles in a way that maximizes content alignment while minimizing the potential for misinformation.

-4. **Prompt Generation**: We design specific prompts to align the GPT-3.5-turbo-instruct model to produce balanced and unbiased articles.
-These prompts play a crucial role in preventing misinformation.

 ### The Instruct Model